hoegrammer/node-swagger-api/README.md

 npm run-script genControllers
 ```

-(or call the script directly:  `node ./scripts/genControllers.js --clean`)

-*  View controller code in node-swagger-api/example/build/controllers/...
-Edit, then move to ./app/controllers directory.

-Or, if you'd like to automatically copy controllers (overwriting existing controllers) into the "proper" example run-time directory, use the copy argument:  `node ./scripts/genControllers.js --clean --copy ./app/controllers`
+This will create controllers in the ./app/controllers, overwriting existing ones.
+If you want to build them in a temporary location first, use node `./scripts/genControllers.js` which will save them to ./build/controllers

+node ./scripts/genControllers.js`

-*  Start the server `node app`
+*  Start the server `npm start`

 *  View available routes from the root directory.
 Try the following: `http://localhost:3030/`